 Victorian Childhood Hearing Longitudinal Databank (VicCHILD)

 The Victorian Childhood Hearing Longitudinal Databank (VicCHILD) is a Victorian register and research databank of children born with permanent hearing loss.
-VicCHILD ultimately aims to help children with permanent hearing loss reach their full developmental potentials.
+VicCHILD ultimately aims to help deaf and hard of hearing children reach their full developmental potentials.

-Over 1200 families have already contributed data to VicCHILD.
-The information collected and stored will: help researchers and health professionals gain a better understanding of the causes and outcomes of childhood hearing loss; help researchers understand why some children with a hearing loss do well, while others face greater difficulties; and improve intervention and treatment.
+Over 1300 families have already contributed data to VicCHILD.
+The information collected and stored will: help researchers and health professionals gain a better understanding of the causes and outcomes of childhood hearing loss; help researchers understand why some children with a hearing loss do well, while others face greater difficulties; and improve support and treatment.

 The enrolment phase can occur at any age and time.
 Age-appropriate versions of questionnaires are used, and follow-up questionnaires and assessments are given (where possible) every few years after enrolment.